corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 * Keep the time between `create-snapshot` and `delete-vault` short, so that late arrivals have little opportunity to invalidate an in-flight job.
 * Retain the exported archives, so that deleted chains can be restored with `import-snapshot` if they are ever needed again.

+{{< warning >}}
+The safety interval is the primary protection against late-arriving references.
+Setting an adequately high `notNewerThan` threshold for the network's traffic patterns is the responsibility of the system's operators.
+{{< /warning >}}

 {{< note >}}
 The handling of late-arriving references described here reflects the current behavior and may be improved in future releases.
 {{< /note >}}

+## Restore, import, and the iterative tracking data

+The `restore-snapshot` and `import-snapshot` commands bring previously archived data back into the vault.
+They interact with the iterative tracking tables in different ways, and both can re-create the [late-arriving reference](#late-arriving-reference-transactions) edge cases.
+Neither command can run while the iterative archive service is processing transactions.

+### Restoring a snapshot

+`restore-snapshot` copies the rows of the aborted jobs back from the backup schema, including the iterative tracking rows of the restored transactions.
+The restored rows keep the state they had when the snapshot was created: the restored transactions are still classified as archivable, and the dependency counters remain consistent precisely because the restored transactions are not walked back a second time.
+As a consequence:

+* Restoring a snapshot undoes the deletion, not the classification — the restored data is picked up again by the next archiving run.
+If the restored data should be re-evaluated instead (for example, after changing `archivableContractClassStatePrefixes`), run `reset-archiving` after the restore.
+* If a late-arriving transaction referenced a restored transaction *while it was deleted from the vault*, the automatic revert described above could not run, because there was no tracking row to revert at that time.
+After the restore, such a transaction is still classified as archivable even though it is now referenced, and the next archiving run deletes it again.
+Run `reset-archiving` after a restore to rebuild the classification from the current vault content if late references are a possibility on your network.

+### Importing an archive

+`import-snapshot` records the archived transactions and attachments through the regular Corda APIs and does not touch the iterative tracking tables.
+The re-recorded transactions receive new timestamps, so the next archiving run re-scans them from scratch, and fully imported chains become archivable again in the same way as before their deletion.

+The re-scan is only guaranteed to be consistent for chains that are imported in their entirety.
+At the boundary of the imported set — an imported transaction that consumed an output of a transaction that was never deleted from the vault — the walkback of the re-scanned transaction decrements the consumption counters of the retained transaction a *second* time.
+This can make the retained transaction appear archivable before all of its outputs are consumed.

+{{< warning >}}
+Always run `reset-archiving` after `import-snapshot`.
+It rebuilds the iterative tracking data from the actual vault content and removes any counter drift introduced by the import.
+{{< /warning >}}

 ## Performance tuning